Why give blood

-We need over 6,000 blood donations every day to treat patients in need across England and North Wales.
+We need over 6,000 blood donations every day to treat patients in need across England.
 Which is why there’s always a need for people to give blood.

 Each year we need approximately 200,000 new donors, as some donors can no longer give blood.

 Most people between the ages of 17-65 are able to give blood.

 Around half our current donors are over 45.
 That's why we need more young people (over the age of 17) to start giving blood, so we can make sure we have enough blood in the future.

 Remember, if you ever need to cancel a donation appointment we ask that you give us 3 days' notice so that we can offer your appointment to another donor.
 You can easily cancel or reschedule your existing appointments by signing in to your online account or using the NHSGiveBlood app.

 Blood groups and types needed now